slarmoo/.github/profile/essentials/startupSpec/startupSpec.md

   - retrieving choices
   - submitting votes
   - retrieving vote status
+  - displayed a random dog picture using the https://dog.ceo/api/breeds/image/random service.
 - **DB/Login** - Store users, choices, and votes in database.
 Register and login users.
 Credentials securely stored in database.
 Can't vote unless authenticated.
 - **WebSocket** - As each user votes, their votes are broadcast to all other users.
 - **React** - Application ported to use the React web framework.